Earl W. Stafford: The People's Project and the Doing Good campaign

 Since the People's Inaugural Project, The Stafford Foundation has continued its investment in underserved people through continued outreach.
 The People's Project encompasses initiatives through grants that support programs with viable nonprofits groups aligned with TSF's mission.
 Since the fall of 2009, TSF has supported the work of 30 organizations with grants totaling more than $1 million.

 The People's Project 2010 national initiative focused on "Doing Good".
 In January 2010, The Stafford Foundation (TSF) launched a national movement to motivate people to help others in need by Doing Good.
 The campaign is based on the principle of helping those in need become self-reliant so that they will in turn be inspired to help others.
 The effort focuses on ways to help people with job-training, health and wellness, and mission-based support.
 The campaign will result in bringing support and services to people in need to help them become self-sufficient and live in dignity.
 The impact ranges from supporting women's homeless shelters that also provide job training to helping low-income families have healthy diets.

 TSF recognizes that many people want to do good, but simply don't know how.
 The People's Project emphasizes initiatives that serve to combat this impediment to doing good.
 It is TSF's goal to help others learn how to help themselves, so that one day they may be capable of helping someone else in need.

-Awards
+Recognition

 In 2009 Tennessee's state legislature recognized both Stafford and The Stafford Foundation with a joint resolution honoring both for sponsoring the unprecedented People's Inaugural Project in January 2009.
 From Joint Resolution No. 58, sponsored by Representatives Karen Camper, Barbara Cooper and Joanne Favors and Senators Ophelia Ford, Beverly Marrero and Jim Kyle: